sora-xor/sora-docs/src/ken.md

 ## KENONOMICS

 KEN is a farming reward token meant to incentivize liquidity for KENSETSU stablecoins.
-For each stablecoin minted from deposited collateral, 1% extra of the stablecoin will be minted and used to buy back and burn $KEN tokens.
+For each stablecoin minted from deposited collateral, 1% extra of the stablecoin will be minted and used to buy back and burn KEN tokens.
-80% of the burned $KEN tokens will be reminted and distributed to Demeter farm for farming rewards on the XOR-KUSD pool on Polkaswap.
+80% of the burned KEN tokens will be reminted and distributed to Demeter farm for farming rewards on the XOR-KUSD pool on Polkaswap.
 To up the stakes, to get an allocation of the initial KEN supply, you will literally have to burn money.
 KEN will be strictly deflationary once launched, meaning the supply will only go down, additionally KEN will only be allocated to accounts on the SORA network that burn (using the `assets.burn` extrinsic) at least 1 million XOR, at a rate of 1 KEN per 1 million XOR burned.
 You can only get the initial KEN tokens by burning XOR.